 I filled the washing up bowl with cold water and a squirt of washing up liquid and chucked in a load of The Toddlers toys.
-Obviously containing batteries!
+Obviously not anything containing batteries!
 Toddler and his friend then spent ages looking for toys, taking them out, playing with them, putting them back in the water and, bonus, getting the toys clean at the same time.
 (I umm..don’t clean toys that often…)

 Another added and brill bonus is that the BBC reported this week that one of their tips for cooling down in hot weather is to stick your hands in cold water.
 Much easier to get a child to do if there’s toys involved!
 They also encouraged wearing a damp tshirt which I can also report back certainly happened!

 How are you keeping you and your kids cool in the hot weather?
 Any suggestions gratefully received!